-Bonnie Raitt started anew with the release of her nineteenth album, Slipstream.
-The album marked her return to studio recording after seven years and the launch of her label, Redwing Records.
-A huge success, Slipstream sold over a quarter-million copies in 2012, making it one of the top selling independent albums, and earned Raitt her 10th GRAMMY Award (Best Americana Album).
-From the New York Times to People Magazine, 'Slipstream' was also lauded in numerous top critics' lists for album of the year.
+In many ways, 'Dig In Deep' is a continuation of a new chapter for Raitt that started with the release of 'Slipstream'.
+That album marked her return to studio recording after seven years and the launch of her label, Redwing Records.
+A huge success, 'Slipstream' sold over a quarter-million copies in 2012, making it one of the top-selling independent albums, and earned Raitt her tenth GRAMMY Award, for Best Americana Album.
+From the New York Times to People Magazine, 'Slipstream' was also lauded in numerous critics' lists for album of the year.

-Raitt played over 170 shows in North America, Singapore, Australia/New Zealand, the UK and Europe on her 2012-2013 Slipstream Tour, made several national TV appearances (Ellen, Leno, Letterman, GMA, Fallon, Kimmel and more), performed at the 2012 Kennedy Center Honors and received the Lifetime Achievement Award for Performance from the Americana Music Association.
-Slipstream delivers some of the most surprising and rewarding music of Raitt's remarkable career, thanks in part to some experimental sessions with celebrated producer Joe Henry.
+Raitt played over 170 shows in North America, Singapore, Australia/New Zealand, the UK and Europe on her 2012-2013 'Slipstream' Tour, made several national TV appearances (Ellen, Leno, Letterman, GMA, Fallon, Kimmel and more), performed at the 2012 Kennedy Center Honors, and received the Lifetime Achievement Award for Performance from the Americana Music Association.

 In the late '60s, restless in Los Angeles, she moved east to Cambridge, Massachusetts.
 As a Harvard/Radcliffe student majoring in Social Relations and African Studies, she attended classes and immersed herself in the city's turbulent cultural and political activities.
 "I couldn't wait to get back to where there were folkies and the antiwar and civil rights movements," she says.
 "There were so many great music and political scenes going on in the late '60s in Cambridge."
 Also, she adds, with a laugh, "the ratio of guys to girls at Harvard was four to one, so all of those things were playing in my mind."